LaCrosse, Florida

 LaCrosse is a town in Alachua County, Florida, 15 mi north of Gainesville.
-As of the 2010 census, the town population was 360, up from 143 in 2000.
+The LaCrosse is part of the Gainesville, Florida Metropolitan Statistical Area.
+As of the 2020 US census, the town population was 316, down from 360 in 2010 US Census.

 The area around LaCrosse is devoted to agriculture, especially potatoes; the area is known as the "Potato District."
 Other products of the area include tobacco, vegetables, and cattle.

 History

+The earliest known non-indigenous people in the area settled the area in the 1840s, and the first known settler was a French immigrant named John Cellon.
 LaCrosse was an agricultural village by 1860, in an area mostly given over to cotton farming at the time.
-A post office was opened in LaCrosse in 1881, LaCrosse Missionary Baptist Church was established in 1884 and LaCrosse was incorporated as a town on December 17, 1897.
+A post office was opened in LaCrosse on April 22, 1881, LaCrosse Missionary Baptist Church was established in 1884, and LaCrosse was incorporated as a town on December 17, 1897, and named after early settlers from La Crosse, Wisconsin, which in turn was named after the Native American sport.
+The Town of LaCrosse was officially reincorporated as a municipality in 1957.

 Geography

-LaCrosse is located at 29°51′N 82°24′W (29.8442, –82.4040).
+The approximate coordinates for the Town of LaCrosse is located at 29°51′N 82°24′W (29.8442, –82.4040).

 According to the United States Census Bureau, the town has a total area of 11.5 km2, of which 11.3 sqkm is land and 0.2 sqkm, or 1.61%, is water.

+Climate

+The climate in this area is characterized by hot, humid summers and generally mild winters.
+According to the Köppen climate classification, the Town of LaCrosse has a humid subtropical climate zone (Cfa).

 Demographics

+2010 and 2020 census

+As of the 2020 United States census, there were 316 people, 108 households, and 86 families residing in the town.

+As of the 2010 United States census, there were 360 people, 124 households, and 105 families residing in the town.